 The 1992 Hymnal: A Worship Book is organized by acts of worship.
 The focus on what songs are doing rather than what they are about was a significant innovation.
 This table of contents structure is among the most important contributions of the volume to Mennonite worship.
 Not all contents in Hymnal: A Worship Book are held within the acts of worship structure.
 For example, baptism, communion, songs for occasions like weddings and funerals, and songs of a more personal nature (the “Worship in Our Faith Journey” section) are held outside this structure.

-Voices Together is building on the structure of Hymnal: A Worship Book while developing the model a step further.
-The forthcoming collection begins with gathering and concludes with sending—everything is held within the order of worship.
+Voices Together builds on the structure of Hymnal: A Worship Book while developing the model a step further.
+The collection begins with gathering and concludes with sending—everything is held within the order of worship.
 The overall structure is still present:

 - gathering with praise and reconciling ourselves to God and one another;